inkVerb/VIP/601/Lesson-07.md

 └─sdb5
 ```

-- Resize the logical volume
+- Resize the logical volume to an absolute size of `200G`

 | **resize LV** :#